Improved Detection of Face Presentation Attacks Using Image Decomposition: Analysis

-\textbf{Implications:} While we analyze a simple sphere, it is clear that the geometric differences between a face and a sphere will only result in mapping a linear gradient in the image into a more complex variation in lighting on the face, creating potentially more higher-order terms.
+\textbf{Implications:} While we analyze a simple sphere, it is clear that the geometric differences between a face and a sphere will only result in mapping a linear gradient in the image into a more complex variation in lighting on the face, creating potentially more higher order terms.
+To confirm the linear gradient in the images, we train a linear regressor between real images and spoof images.
+The linear regression input is the real image, and the output is the spoof image with the same identity.
+After learning this linear regressor, we multiply the spoof image by this gradient and retrain our RGB baseline on the OULU dataset (Protocol 1).
+We observe that the performance dropped from TPR@FPR=10-2 from 0.53 to 0.51, i.e. error rate for the RGB baseline increases by 3.4\%.
+This shows that a linear gradient is present in OULU and that the baseline method makes use of it to detect spoofs.

 Our method of spoof detection makes use of SFSnet.
 The SFSnet is trained using a reconstruction loss based on a physical model that uses up to second-order harmonics to model lighting.
 Therefore, the SFSnet learns to push into the albedo components of the image that cannot arise from such lighting.
 Consequently, when a spoof is taken with a gradient of lighting on the photo that creates third-order harmonics, these will show up as artifacts in the albedo.